notaidanmchugh/notaidanmchugh/README.md

 Itch: https://aamchugh.itch.io/

 - In the games industry since 2022.
-- Currently working in VR, primarily with Unity.
+- Commercial experience working in the Unity game engine, primarily for VR consoles.
 - Based in the London Area, UK.
 - I use C#, C++ and Rust.
 - Currently learning some graphical programming via HLSL and DirectX.